TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SoftReferences/Index.rst

 User-defined soft reference parsers
 ===================================

 Soft Reference Parsers can also be user-defined.
-It is easy to set them up by simply registering them in your Services.(yaml|php) file.
+It is easy to set them up by registering them in your Services.(yaml|php) file.
 This will load them via dependency injection:

 .. code-block:: yaml